KBLB

 KBLB (93.3 FM, "B93.3") is a radio station broadcasting a country music format.
 Licensed to Nisswa, Minnesota, United States, the station serves the Brainerd area.
-The station is owned by Hubbard Broadcasting, Inc. (through licensee HBI Radio Brainerd/Wadena, LLC) and features programming from Westwood One.
+The station is owned by Hubbard Broadcasting, Inc. (through licensee HBI Radio Brainerd/Wadena, LLC) and features programming from Premiere Networks and Westwood One.

 KBLB is a sister station to KVBR 1340 (Business News/Talk), KLIZ 1380 (Sports), KUAL-FM 103.5 (Oldies), WJJY-FM 106.7 (Adult Contemporary), and KLIZ-FM 107.5 (Classic Rock).
 All are located in a brand new modern broadcast facility located at 13225 Dogwood Drive, Baxter.

 History

-The Federal Communications Commission issued a construction permit for the station to BDI Broadcasting, Inc. on 1999-08-05 and assigned it the call sign KBPQ.
-On 2000-12-11, BDI assigned the permit to BL Broadcasting (both companies were subsidiaries of Omni Broadcasting).
-On 2002-01-23, the station changed its call sign to the current KBLB.
-The station received its license to cover on 2002-03-28.
+The Federal Communications Commission issued a construction permit for the station to BDI Broadcasting, Inc. on August 5, 1999, and assigned it the call sign KBPQ.
+On December 11, 2000, BDI assigned the permit to BL Broadcasting (both companies were subsidiaries of Omni Broadcasting).
+On January 2, 2002, the station changed its call sign to the current KBLB.
+The station received its license to cover on March 28, 2002.

-Hubbard Broadcasting announced on November 13, 2014 that it would purchase the Omni Broadcasting stations, including KBLB.
+Hubbard Broadcasting announced on November 13, 2014, that it would purchase the Omni Broadcasting stations, including KBLB.
 The sale was completed on February 27, 2015, at a purchase price of $8 million for the 16 stations and one translator.